You’ve brought the family to Pigeon Forge. Now what?

 It’s all the fun of a classic waterpark with water slides and rides – updated with modern technology – but indoors for year-round fun.

-And if it’s the right season, you may also grab a discount to their brand new sister park, Soaky Mountain Waterpark, which has several fun play areas for kids.
+And if it’s the right season, you may also grab a discount on their brand new sister park, Soaky Mountain Waterpark, which has several fun play areas for kids.

 3. Pigeon Forge Snow

-We’ve had a year-round waterpark, now let’s try a year-round snow.
+We’ve had a year-round waterpark, now let’s try year-round snow.

 There is no witchcraft or sorcery here.
 Just science that I don’t pretend to understand.

-The hill is tall and wide so tubers get up to a nice speed and several can go – in their own lane – at once and race.
+The slopes are tall and wide so tubers get up to a nice speed and several can go – in their own lane – at once and race.

 This is a perfect activity when the weather outside is frightful – or you know – rainy.